jdickey/docker-ansible-test/README.md

 This was originally attempted as a single Playbook, before learning through experience why that's not really a good way to do things &mdash; at least, not when you're trying to incrementally make progress towards a (mostly) "fire-and-forget" deployment process.
 (What we now recommend is documented in the [Usage](#usage) section, below.)

 There are presently six Ansible [Playbooks](#playbooks), each of which has a wrapper function defined in the [`droplet_functions.sh` script](#shell-functions), with additional functions defined for higher-level sequencing.
 The Playbooks (and their wrapper functions) automate the broad steps in deploying a DigitalOcean Droplet (VPS instance) running a single Docker container based on an image accessible via `docker pull`.
 (Presently, this would be a public image hosted on [Docker Hub](https://hub.docker.com/), although the process to add a private image source is localised and readily understood.)
-There is support for reassigning an existing FLoating IP to the new Droplet, as well as for removing an existing droplet, e.g., one replaced by a new deployment.
+There is support for reassigning an existing Floating IP to the new Droplet, as well as for removing an existing droplet, e.g., one replaced by a new deployment.

 These Playbooks use [Ansible variables](http://docs.ansible.com/ansible/latest/playbooks_variables.html) and [dynamic inventories](http://docs.ansible.com/ansible/latest/intro_dynamic_inventory.html) in order to reduce the hard-coded [module](http://docs.ansible.com/ansible/latest/modules.html) parameters and other values which could possibly change between invocations or projects.
 A further Ansible technique for ease of reuse, [Roles](http://docs.ansible.com/ansible/latest/playbooks_reuse_roles.html), should be a primary topic of attention for near-future enhancement/revision of this project.

 Several variables used by these Playbooks, such as passwords and API keys, are sensitive and should never be published in plaintext.
 These are encrypted using the [Ansible Vault](http://docs.ansible.com/ansible/latest/vault.html) utility, using a password that is stored in the `.vault-password` file in the project root.
 That `.vault-password` file, obviously, is and must be ignored by version control.

+Finally, note that each Playbook ends by replacing the tagging metadata associated with the Droplet.
+This allows the Ansible [dynamic inventories](http://docs.ansible.com/ansible/latest/intro_dynamic_inventory.html) to select just the individual Droplet to be addressed, without requiring maintenance of a static, perpetually-outdated static inventory file.

 ## Usage